tayljordan/MEPC/README.md

 # MEPC
 Categorization of liquid Substances in accordance with MARPOL Annex II

-It is in a pickle file (Python 3.X) that can be opened as follows:
+Data expressed as a pickle file (Python 3.X):

 ```
 import pickle